FHOOEAIST/geofiles/README.md

 Finally, the in-memory model representations can be re-written to your hard drive using one of the writer implementations.
 Note:
-1. That you can find more writers than readers in this project for evaluation purposes.
-The additional writers only use a minimal subset of the specific file format's features as base for comparison and are not complete.
-2. That some file formats presuppose a specific CRS (e.g. `.kml` requires vertices in `Wgs84` representation)
+1. That some file formats presuppose a specific CRS (e.g. `.kml` requires vertices in `Wgs84` representation)
-3. Most file formats do not support transformation (scale, rotation, translation) meta-information.
+2. Most file formats do not support transformation (scale, rotation, translation) meta-information.
 A model's vertices have to be transformed first before exported to such a file format.
-4. The writers will automatically append the specific file type (unless you set `append_file_type` to `False`)
+3. The writers will automatically append the specific file type (unless you set `append_file_type` to `False`)
 ```python
 writer = GeoPlyWriter()
 writer.write("mygreatfile.geoply", transformed, append_file_type=False)